igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 This can be easily achieved if you plan to use videos from YouTube and Vimeo only, as Hugo includes built-in [youtube](https://gohugo.io/content-management/shortcodes/#youtube) and [vimeo](https://gohugo.io/content-management/shortcodes/#vimeo) shortcodes by default.

 For example, to embed a responsive video player to play a YouTube video with the URL https://www.youtube.com/watch?v=qtIqKaDlqXo, you need to place `{{</* youtube qtIqKaDlqXo */>}}` within the article's markdown, where the `qtIqKaDlqXo` value is the video's ID.
-To test the `youtube` shortcode, I created a [test article](https://www.bilberry-sandbox.kiroule.com/article/test-hugo-youtube-shortcode/) on the Bilberry Sandbox site where you can see what the embedded video looks like.
+To test the `youtube` shortcode, I created a [test article](https://www.bilberry-sandbox.kiroule.com/article/test-hugo-youtube-shortcode/) on the Bilberry Sandbox website where you can see what the embedded video looks like.

 So far, so good, but what would you do if you needed to embed videos from video-sharing providers other than YouTube and Vimeo.
 For example, let's say you want to use a video hosted on Bilibili, one of the major Chinese video-on-demand platforms.